jaslloyd/react-hooks/README _useEffect.md

       setData(await result.json());
     };
     fetchData();
-  }, []); // <=== Providing an empty array means only run after the first render or better way this function had no "dependencies" requiring it to run again.
+  }, []); // Providing an empty array means run only after the first render or this function had no "dependencies" requiring it to rerun.

   // ...

-  // This will only run after the first render then only when the query state changes, default to 'blog' const [query, setQuery] = useState('blog');
+  // This will only run after the first render then only when the query state changes, defaults to 'blog' const [query, setQuery] = useState('blog');
   useEffect(() => {
     const fetchData = async () => {